AnnaT7459/10-SVG-Logo-Maker/README.md

 # SVG Logo Maker

 ## Description
 If I were a freelance web developer, I would want to generate a simple logo for my projects so that I would not have to pay a graphic designer.
-I learned how to create classes that inherit parent classes and how to run backend tests with render methods.
+I learned how to create functiond and properties that inherit parent classes for reuse of code, and how to run backend tests with render methods.

 ## Table of Contents
 - [Installation](#installation)